Logo TwinzTech

 8. Search Console will be treated as HTTP & HTTPS site URLs separately, data for these properties are not shared in Search Console.
 So if you have pages in both protocols (HTTP and HTTPS), you must have to add a separate Search Console property for each one.

-9. Resubmit the updated sitemaps and robots.txt on search console and make sure Googlebot can re-index your website more rapidly after the moving or migrate from HTTP:// to HTTPS:// during low-traffic hours.
+9. Resubmit the updated sitemaps and robots.txt on the search console and make sure Googlebot can re-index your website more rapidly after moving or migrating from HTTP:// to HTTPS:// during low-traffic hours.

 10. Testing on online tools like SSL Shopper and SSL Labs